EmreAksin/Firebase-Auth-with-React-and-Tailwind-CSS/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Contact
-If you have any questions or need further assistance, please contact me.
+If you have any questions or need further assistance, please contact me linkedin https://www.linkedin.com/in/emre-aksin-181a0523b/.